-The report explores existing and potential applications of multilateral reciprocal trade, including countertrade and corporate and retail barter.
+The report explored existing and potential applications of multilateral reciprocal trade, including countertrade and corporate and retail barter.
 Reciprocal trade constitutes an estimated 20% (over US$100 billion) of global trade but contracts and negotiations tend to be lengthy and complex.
 The emerging multilateral reciprocal trade sector offers the potential to eliminate the inefficiencies of bilateral capacity exchange through the mechanism of common tender – an alternative means of exchange to sovereign currency which is not convertible to cash, earns no interest and can only be redeemed for goods and services within the capacity exchange.

-The research concludes that multilateral reciprocal trade using common tender is an emerging sector with the potential to create complementary credit systems alongside traditional financial credit.
+The research concluded that multilateral reciprocal trade using common tender is an emerging sector with the potential to create complementary credit systems alongside traditional financial credit.
 These systems should increase trade and contribute to sustainable economic growth based on productive capacity rather than relying on banks to provide credit, and could generate wider social benefits.
 The report also finds that a clearer, more solid regulatory framework might encourage more rapid development of the multilateral reciprocal trade sector.